 Inclusion Criteria.
-A literature search was performed using the following inclusion and exclusion criteria: research articles with a focus on frotteurism and necrophilia generating original data were included; books on frotteurism and necrophilia were included; review article on frotteurism and necrophilia were included; opinion articles, (comment) letters were excluded.
+A literature search was performed using the following inclusion and exclusion criteria: research articles with a focus on frotteurism and necrophilia generating original data were included; books on frotteurism and necrophilia were included; review article on frotteurism and necrophilia were included; case reports on frotteurism and necrophilia were included; opinion articles, (comment) letters were excluded.
 These inclusion criteria were driven by the generally accepted scientific hierarchy of evidence.